-One of the most common problems reported to plumbers by homeowners is that the dishwasher is not draining.
-While it can be scary to open the dishwasher door and see standing water in the bottom, it isn’t always a plumbing emergency.
+One of the most common problems reported to plumbers by homeowners is when a dishwasher won’t drain.
+While it can be scary to open the dishwasher door and see standing water at the bottom, it isn’t always a plumbing emergency.
 In fact, you may be able to correct the problem yourself without professional help.

-If draining your dishwasher is an issue, here are 8 things you can try:
+If draining your dishwasher is an issue, here are eight simple techniques to try at home.

-A full disposal or an air gap in a connecting hose may prevent water from properly draining out of the dishwasher.
+A full garbage disposal or an air gap in a connecting hose can prevent water from properly draining out of the dishwasher.
 Simply running the disposal for about 30 seconds may fix the issue.

 Check the bottom of the dishwasher to make sure that an item or pieces of food haven't fallen from the rack to block the water flow.

 Make sure you’re loading the dishwasher correctly.
 Read the manufacturers’ instructions or owner’s manual for tips and directions on how to load dishes for best results.

 You may have a clogged dishwasher filter that’s preventing water from draining.
 Many homeowners don’t realize that dishwasher filters need to be cleaned regularly.
 Check your owner’s manual to see where the filter is located on your dishwasher, and for instructions on how and when to clean it.
 For many dishwashers, the filter can be found on the inside bottom of the appliance.

 Check the drain hose connecting to the sink and garbage disposal.
-Straighten any kinks that you may see which could be causing the problem.
+Straighten any kinks that you may see, which could be causing the problem.
 Blow through the hose or poke a wire hanger through to check for clogs.
 Make sure the hose seal is tight, too.

 Inspect the drain valve found on the valve bracket, often located at the bottom of the machine.
-Push on the valve to make sure it moves freely and isn’t frozen.
+Push on the valve to make sure it moves freely and isn’t stuck.

-Listen to your machine while it’s running.
-If the machine doesn’t make the usual operating sounds, particularly if it’s making a humming or clicking noise, the drain pump and motor may need replacing.
+Listen to your dishwasher while it’s running a cycle.
+If it doesn’t make the usual operating sounds, particularly if it’s making a humming or clicking noise, the drain pump and motor may need replacing.
 If this occurs, it may be time to call a professional for help.